 11.8.
 If there is more than one reference by the same author in a particular year, the letters a, b, c, etc. are added to the date.

 Surname, A. A. (year).
-Title of the work: Subtitle.
-Place of publication: Editor
+Title of the work.
+Editor.
+DOI or URL

 Surname, A. A. (year).
 Article title: Article subtitle.
 Name of Publication(issue or supplement), xx-xx.

 Surname, A. A., & Surname, B. B. (year).
-Title of article.
-In Title of the proceedings, Name of the conference, city, month and days (pp. xx-xx).
+Title of the communication.
+Name of the conference, City, Country.

 Portaria (Order) xxxxx of dd mm.
 Diário da República (Official Gazette) xxx/xx – X Series.
 Ministry.

 Surname, A. A. (year).
-Title of work: Subtitle (Dissertation/Thesis).
-Institution, Place, Country.
+Title of work (Dissertation/Thesis).
+Name of the Institution.